Kaifu001/Workshop-3/README.md

 Steps & Learning Process
 Setting Up the Project
-Created an Images folder and stored multiple images (e.g., image1.jpg, image2.jpg, etc.).
-Used preload() to load images before the sketch starts.
+Created an Images folder and stored multiple images Used preload() to load images before the sketch starts.
 Displaying Random Images
 Stored images in an array (imgs[]).